LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/docs/_index.md

 ## Docs Under Construction!!!

-As of Today this documentation is in progress - more coming soon.
+Documentation is in progress - more coming soon.

 ## Motivation